 Most employees assume their employer manages their 401K accounts.
 No, a Wall Street financial company does.
 And trust me, they want to take as much of your money as possible — so educate yourself on how to reduce the fees you pay.

 The average fee on a 401K account is about 1.5%.
 I bet you didn’t know a 1.5% fee reduces your entire retirement by about 50% over a 35-year period?
 Yes, it does.
 In other words, if you should retire with $1,000,000, a 1.5% fee on your 401K will leave you with about $500,000 and the remaining half will be slowly handed to Wall Street.
 It is important for every employee to learn about their 401K fees and take the necessary steps to reduce the fees they pay.
-I go over this during my free private tutoring sessions.
+I go over this in Generational Wealth+

 5. Completely Trusting a Financial Advisor